wwarthen/RomWBW/Source/ReadMe.txt

 Specifying Build Options on Command Line
 ----------------------------------------

-If you don't want to be prompted for the options to the "BuildROM" command, you can specify the options right on the command line.
+If you don't want to be prompteded for the options to the "BuildROM" command, you can specify the options right on the command line.

 For example:

     C:\RomWBW\Source> BuildROM MK4 cust

 In this case, you will not be prompted.
 This is useful if you wish to automate your build process.

 There is a third parameter that you can specify to the BuildROM command via a command line.
 If you want to build a 1024K (1MB) ROM, you can add "1024" to the end of the line, like this:

     C:\RomWBW\Source> BuildROM MK4 cust 1024

+You must ensure that your system actually supports a 1024K ROM.

 Special Build Commands
 ----------------------